What is hand dermatitis?

 Differential diagnosis includes:

-- Contact urticaria, eg to latex gloves (immediate redness, itching and swelling that resolves within an hour)
+- Contact urticaria — for example, to latex gloves (immediate redness, itching and swelling that resolves within an hour)

 - Protein contact dermatitis, most often affecting caterers (combination of urticaria and dermatitis induced by reactions to meat)